Plan to switch off and relax this Christmas

 Clear the decks

 Meetings should be set with two to three days to go in order to avoid taking a catalogue of action points away with you.
 If you need an informal catch-up, make it just that and do it with as few people as possible.
-Put your out of office reply on moments before you leave, with a clear message informing people when you will be back and in the meantime who to turn to for help as you are going to have very limited access to emails!
+Put your out of office reply on moments before you leave, with a clear message informing people when you will be back and in the meantime who to turn to for help as you are going to have very limited, or no access to emails!

 You need this holiday